Powerlearnproject/se-assignment-day-2-git-and-github-thuo-pacha/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching is the process in which one creates a new line of development from the main development in order to be able to make changes without having to interfere with the main development.
+It is important because developments can be experimented om by different developers without tampering with the main development.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?